Entries Open: Monday 9 January 2023

 Para athletes with a legal Disability Parking Permit will have access to Disability Parking, in marked and allocated Disability Parking spaces.

-Athlete First Aid will be located in the Boat Park
+Athlete First Aid will be located near the launching pontoons

-Emergency medical care for spectators and competitors during racing is located in the Finish Tower.
+Emergency medical care for spectators and competitors during racing is located onsite.
 The regatta doctor may be located here along with emergency paramedics.

 Rescue services will be active on the water throughout racing and official training sessions.